lorenzo-costa/Generate-Pokemon-Team/README.md

 - the model_definition.py file contains the model definition (duh?)
 - training was done in two steps: first 15k iterations on a dataset containing the 30k most common US names taken from [ssa.gov](https://www.ssa.gov/oact/babynames/)  and then 800 "fine-tuning" iterations on a dataset containing all (real) Pokemon names.
 The idea behind this two step training is that there are only ~900 unique Pokemon names, which are not enough to fully train the network.
 By pre-training the network on real (human) names the model is better able to learn, while avoiding overfitting.
 - the file pkm_run.ipynb demonstrates the functioning of the model.

 Is this architecture overkill for this task?
-Most likely.
+Most likely.\
-Was it fun to code?
+Was it fun and worth the hussle?
 YES

 Example of a team GPT was able to generate are:
 ```